amaryadav11/all-about-security/OAuth2.0AndOpenIDConnect.md

-Front channel(communication between browser and authorization server) we cannot store api key in js because someone can inspect js code and can misuse it so i will store it on server side so no one can access it browser cannot be fully trusted bacause info can leak from browser back channel(communication between server side code and Authorisation or resource server)
+Front channel(communication between browser and authorization server) we cannot store api key in js because someone can inspect js code and can misuse it so i will store it on server side so no one can access it browser cannot be fully trusted bacause info can leak from browser back channel(communication between server side code and Authorisation or resource server) we have control over the code running on server and no one can see or change it so more secure and can be fully trusted